-IGU is completing minor line extensions related to new service line installations.
+IGU is completing minor line extensions related to new service line installations and is adding 6.75 miles of new main lines during the 2021 construction season.
 Detailed maps of the major build-out accomplished in 2015 are included in the October 1, 2015, IEP Quarterly Report that is available in the Archives Section at www.interiorenergyproject.com.